loewexy/pdns-manager-website/content/documentation/configuration.md

     ...
 ];
 ```
 This configures how sessions are handeled in PDNS Manager.

-`plugin` chooses the plugin used as session storage backend, currently only
-`apcu`, which uses the available PHP-APCU extension.

-`timeout` configures how long a session without any further action will stay
-active.
-The value is an integer in seconds.

-`config` may store additional information used by the session storage plugin.
+For details see [Session Storage](configuration_sessionstorage.md).

 ### Authentication
 ```php